liam-lowe/notes-cloud-aws-developer_associate/02_core/elb.md

 If the response is not an HTTP 200 OK, then the instance is deemed unhealthy

+### Summary - Monitoring

+ELB access logs will log all access requests (so you can debug per request).

+CloudWatch metrics will give you aggregate statistics (eg. connections count)

+### Summary - Stickiness

+It is possible to implement stickiness so that the same client is always redirected to the same instance behind a load balancer.

+This works for Classic Load Balancers and Application Load Balancers.

+The cookies used to control stickiness has an expiration date that you control.

+Use Case: make sure that the user doesn't lose session data

+Enabling stickiness may bring imbalance to the load over the backend EC2 instances.

+### Summary - Cross Zone Load Balancing

+With cross-zone load balancing: each load balancer instance distributes evenly across all registered instances in all AZs.

+Otherwise each load balancer node distributes requests evenly across all the registered instances in its Availability Zone only.

+#### Summary - Cross Zone Load Balancing - Classic Load Balancer

+Disabled by default.

+No charges for inter AZ if enabled.

+#### Summary - Cross Zone Load Balancing - Application Load Balancer

+Always on (can't be disabled).

+No charges for inter AZ data

+#### Summary - Cross Zone Load Balancing - Network Load Balancer

+Disabled by default.

+You pay for inter AZ data if enabled.

+#### Summary - Connection Draining

+Connection Draining is the time to complete "in flight reqesuts" while the instance is de-registering, or unhealthy.

+Stops sending new requests to the instance while it is deregistering.

+Between 1 and 3600 seconds.
+Default is 300 seconds.
+Set a low value if your requests are short.

 ## Security

+You can use internal (private) or external (public) ELBS.

+### Security - SSL / TLS

+An SSL certificate allows traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption).

+SSL refers to Secure Sockets Layer used to encrypt connections.

+TLS refers to Transport Layer Security.

+Nowadays, TLS certificates are ysed, but people still refer to it as SSL.

+Public SSL certificates are issues by Certificate Authorities (CA).
+Symantex, GoDaddy, Digicert, etc.

+SSL certs have an expiration date that you set and must be renewed.

+#### Security - SSL / TLS - Load Balancer

+The load balancer uses an X.509 certificate (SSL / TLS Server Certificate)

+You can manage certificates using ACM (AWS Certificate Manager)

+Alternatively, you can create and upload your own certificates manually.

+HTTPS Listener:
+    - You must specify a default certificate
+    - You can add an optional list of certs to support multiple domains
+    - Clients can use SNI (Server Name Identification) to specify the hostnames they reach
+    - Ability to specify a security policy to support older versions of SSL / TLS.

+##### Security - SSL / TLS - Load Balancer - Certificates

+###### Classic Load Balancer

+- Supports only one SSL Certificate
+- Must use multiple CLB for multiple hostnames with multiple SSL certificates.

+###### Application Load Balancer

+- Supports multiple listeners with multiple SSL Certificates
+- Uses SNI to make it work

+###### Network Load Balancer

+- Supports multiple listeners with multiple SSL Certificates
+- Uses SNI to make it work

+#### Security - SSL / TLS - Server Name Identification (SNI)

+SNI solves the probles of loading multiple SSL certificates onto one web server (to serve multiple websites)

+It's a relatively newer protocol and requires the client to indicate the hostname of the target server in the initial SSL handshake.

+The server will then return the correct certificate, or return a default one

+Only works for ALB and NLB (and CloudFront), not CLB.

 ## Use Case